 River Wensum – Norwich to Whitlingham

 The River Wensum rises near Whissonsett in north west Norfolk and is a tributary of the River Yare.
-The river is navigable from New Mills Yard to Whitlingham, although the limit of navigation for hire craft is Bishops Bridge.
+The river is navigable from New Mills Yard to Whitlingham.
+The limit of navigation for hire craft is Bishop Bridge.
+There are many ways to explore the upper reaches of the Wensum including by canoe.
 At Whitlingham the Wensum merges with the River Yare.
 The journey through Norwich is varied with green spaces and new developments both residential and business beside the river.

 Norwich like any large city has numerous places to eat and lot’s of attractions to visit.
 There are too many to cover in this guide but here are a few ‘must see’ options for you to ponder over.

-Norwich Cathedral spire can be seen from the yacht station behind Pull’s Ferry and is a pleasant 10 minute walk away from the moorings.
-Go via Bishopsgate and along the riverside path visiting Pull’s Ferry along the way.
-The cathedral is a beautiful building, work was begun on it in 1096 and completed in 1145.
-The spire at 315ft is the second tallest in England and the cathedral close one of the largest in Europe.
-Guided tours are conducted hourly between 11 am and 3pm, Monday to Saturday.
-Tours begin at the Naveand last for 45 minutes there is no charge but donations are welcome.
+Norwich Cathedral is a pleasant 10 minute walk from the yacht station.
+Go via Bishopgate and along the riverside path visiting Pull’s Ferry along the way.
+The cathedral is a beautiful building, work started in 1096 and completed in 1145.
+The spire of the cathedral at 315ft is the second tallest in England.
+Hourly guided tours run between 11 am and 3pm, Monday to Saturday.
+Tours begin at the Nave and last for 45 minutes there is no charge but donations are welcome.

 Pull’s Ferry is another well-

 Norwich Theatre Royal

 If you’re stopping overnight at the yacht station then why not pay a visit to the Theatre Royal, just 15 minutes away via public transport.
 Shows coming up this year (2013) include – Sleeping Beauty on Ice, Derren Brown, Al Murray, Ken Dodd, Sinbad and the Pirate Curse, Jimmy Carr, Deacon Blue and lots more.